-2.1.1 Make sure that all the respirator components are present.
-Each respirator box should contain the following:

-- Helmet with chin strap, padded suspension and cape attached - Breathing tube assembly - Alternate Web Suspension (not used with padded suspension) - Constant-flow connector
+- 2.1.1 Make sure that all the respirator components are present.
+Each respirator box should contain the following: - Helmet with chin strap, suspension and cape attached - Breathing tube assembly - Constant-flow connector

 NOTE: If the respirator does not include an approved Clemco respirator hose, and if one is not at the work site for use with the respirator, one or more alternate hoses must be ordered separately.